Meet Our Staff

 Ali provides vital communications and administrative support for the Piedmont UU Church office.
 A self-proclaimed nerd, she loves sci-fi, fantasy, cosplay, Ren Faires, and traveling to various summer festivals.

-• Choral Supervisor Anne Auger wears a green and blue patterned dress and smiles broadly next to a piano, her hand resting lightly on its polished surface
+• Choral Supervisor Anne wears a green and blue patterned dress and smiles broadly next to a piano, her hand resting lightly on its polished surface

 Anne Auger (she/her)